ismaelbelghiti/Tigwi/Misc/API/Spec.md

     </Answer>

-if the login or the password were wrong.
+###Information

+* This is the only ressource that asks for your login and password.
 * A cookie will be set in the response headers beside giving the key into the response body.
 * You shouldn't give the same key to two different applications.
 * All keys can be desactivated on the website.